thomasloven/pyplejd/README.md

 ### `AA 0110 00C8 SS DDDD` (R0)

+Note: `0x98` is also used for cover position and thermostat status - device type determines interpretation.

 Turn on `SS=01` or off `SS=00` light at address `AA`.

 If turn on, set dim level to `DDDD`.